 A Review of Food Poverty Response in Bristol, 5K Partnership, December 2014

-We want to change the picture on child hunger in the South West.
+We’re changing the picture of child hunger in the South West.

 With need for emergency food provision in the UK reaching record highs, and concerns over food insecurity for vulnerable families growing, we want to change the picture on child hunger in the South West.
 By partnering up with schools, children’s centres, projects and holiday clubs in the most deprived areas across the region, we are working to get significant quantities of quality food to those most in need.
 These front line projects and organisations work directly with families and children in crisis or in positions of food insecurity.